aherbert/gdsc-smlm/docs/analysis_plugins.rst

    * - D*/Molecule
      - The apparent diffusion coefficient per molecule.
 Plots of the all-vs-all and adjacent D* are shown.

+   * - Trace length
+     - The length of the trace in |micro|\ m.

+   * - Trace size
+     - The number of localisations in the trace.

 ..
   No index